stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Test 1/Week 05 - Design Alternatives.md

 ### What Is Interaction Design About

-Interaction design is about allowing users' concerns to direct the development vs technical concerns.
+Interaction design is about allowing users' concerns to direct the development vs. technical concerns.

 ### Four Basic Activities Of Interaction Design